qmlbook/qmlbook/en/ch06/index.rst

 As XML is an ubiquitous data format, QML provides the ``XmlListModel`` element that exposes XML data as a model.
 The element can fetch XML data locally or remotely and then processes the data using XPath expressions.

 The example below demonstrates fetching images from an RSS flow.
-The ``source`` property refers to a remove location over HTTP, and the data is automatically downloaded.
+The ``source`` property refers to a remote location over HTTP, and the data is automatically downloaded.

 .. figure:: assets/automatic/xmllistmodel-images.png
     :scale: 50%